 We understand that children, young people and their families will have concerns when their child has been referred for an autism assessment and have been working hard to offer them support.
 Much of the same support available after an autism diagnosis is also available while a child or young person is waiting for an autism assessment.

 SHaRON offers support, information and advice.
-SHaRON is a support network for parents and carers of young people with autism or parents and carers who have children waiting for an autism assessment.
+SHaRON is an online support network for parents and carers of young people with autism or parents and carers who have children waiting for an autism assessment.
 It is moderated by Autism Assessment Team clinicians, other autism professionals, staff from voluntary agencies across Berkshire and also offers the opportunity for families to receive parent to parent support.

 If you are interested in joining, please email us at: sharon.jupiter@berkshire.nhs.uk